CDR Daniel W. Brown

 CDR Brown went on to become a member of the Saberhawks (HSM 77).
 While there he embarked on board USS ABRAHAM LINCOLN (CVN 72) and deployed to the Fifth Fleet Area of Responsibility in support of OPERATION ENDURING FREEDOM.

 CDR Brown’s next assignment was his Officer in Charge/Department Head tour with the Battle Cats (HSM 73).
 He was the Officer in Charge of the first MH-60R Combat Element on board USS FREEDOM (LCS 1) in support of Developmental Testing and Quick Reaction Assessment.
 He finished his tour with the Battle Cats as their squadron Maintenance Officer and Operations Officer.

 Following his Department Head tour, he attended the Naval War College where he earned a Masters of Arts in National Security and Strategic Studies in June 2014.

 Upon graduation from the Naval War College, CDR Brown served as an Action Officer, Joint Staff, J-39 Directorate.
 While on the Joint Staff, he directly supported the Joint Information Operations Warfare Center and deployed to Kabul, Afghanistan in support of OPERATION FREEDOM’S SENTINAL.

 CDR Brown reported to the world famous “Wolf Pack” of HSM-75 in June 2017.

-His personal awards include the Bronze Star, Defense Meritorious Service Medal, Air Medal (First Strike/Flight), Navy and Marine Corps Commendation Medal (four awards), Navy and Marine Corps Achievement Medal (two awards), and various unit commendations and campaign awards.
+CDR Brown has accumulated over 2600 flight hours.
+His personal awards include Defense Meritorious Service Medal, Meritorious Service Medal, Air Medal, Navy/Marine Corps Commendation Medal (three awards), the Navy/Marine Corps Achievement Medal (three awards), and various unit and campaign decorations.